 Break-up without breaking down

-By Rob Colwell, Director and Head of Family Services, Hayes + Storr.
+By Rob Colwell, Director, and Head of Family Services, Hayes + Storr.

 The lawyers in the Family Services department at Hayes + Storr are members of Resolution, a national organisation of family lawyers committed to non-confrontational divorce, separation and other family problems.
-Our team is guided by Resolution’s conciliatory and person-centred approach, including:
+Our team is guided by Resolution’s conciliatory and person-centered approach, including:

 • Helping clients focus on what’s important in the long-term